 - physicians’ fees have almost tripled since 2002

 Physician payment disclosure

 Albertans deserve to know how their taxpayer dollars are spent.

-Physicians who believe disclosure will unduly threaten their safety have until October 7, 2020 to apply for an exemption.
+Physicians who believe disclosure will unduly threaten their safety had until October 7, 2020 to apply for an exemption.